 Mortgage contract (Hypotheekakte)

 - Between €450-€650

 Estate agent fee (Makelaarscourtage)

-- If you asked the real estate agent to find a house for you
+- 1-2% (plus BTW) of the purchase price, if you asked the real estate agent to find a house for you

 Deemed rental value (Eigenwoningforfait)

 - From 0% to 0,6% of the WOZ value (determined by the government)